imxieyi/esp32-tb6612/README.md

  - STBY: Control on/off of two motors

 ## Notice
-1. There are 6 different MCPWM channels on ESP32.
-So you can control at most 6 different motors at the same time.
+1. There are 6 different MCPWM channels on ESP32, each has 2 outputs A and B. So you can control at most 12 different motors at the same time.
+In my practice, even 2 outputs on the same channel can be set different speed.
+But in order to prevent potential problems, you should avoid using 2 motors on the same channel.
 2. Since two IN pins alone can stop and brake the motor, STBY function is ignored. **You should always connect STBY pin to VCC.**